alfredoalvaradoenciso/rdcompare/README.md

-# Example of the RD compare
+# Example of the RD compare code

 Regression discontinuity estimation between two groups and their difference using bootstrap